 More information on insurance scores is available from the Insurance Information Institute (www.iii.org) under the "Credit Scoring" link.

 The information on this site is general in nature.
 Any description of coverage is necessarily simplified.
 Whether a particular loss is covered depends on the specific facts and the provisions, exclusions and limits of the actual policy.
 Nothing on this site alters the terms or conditions of any of our policies.
 You should read the policy for a complete description of coverage.
-Coverage options, limits, discounts, features, deductibles and repair options are subject to availability and to individuals meeting our underwriting criteria.
+Coverage options, limits, discounts, packages, deductibles, repair options, billing options and other features are subject to availability and to individuals meeting our underwriting criteria.
 Not all features available in all areas.

 Insurance is underwritten by The Travelers Indemnity Company and its property casualty affiliates, One Tower Square, Hartford, CT, 06183.
 For a complete list of personal insurance underwriting companies, click here.